tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/Register-a-client-app.md

 ## Register a client app

 Register your client app in **Azure Active Directory** to establish an identity for your application and specify permissions to **Data Catalog** REST resources.
-When you register a client app, such as a console app, you receive a **Application (client) ID**.
+When you register a client app, such as a console app, you receive an **Application (client) ID**.
 The ID is used by the application to identify itself.

 1. Follow this article to Register a new client application in your company Azure Active Directory:
 [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app)